 Tony studied with mentor Mark Flugge from 2004 to 2010.
 Mark’s virtuoso techniques and stylistic flexibility have had a strong effect on Tony’s playing.
 He has also studied with Bill Dobbins, Luke Gillespie, and Dave Pietro.

 His music has been influenced most by Keith Jarrett, Bill Evans, Antonio Carlos Jobim, Earl Hines, Clare Fischer, Brad Mehldau and Ahmad Jamal.

 Tony has played with an accomplished list of jazz greats in Central Ohio and beyond.
-A partial list includes Wes Warmdaddy Anderson, Ndugu Chancler, Gene Walker, Dave Pietro, Bob Mintzer, Vaughn Wiester’s Famous Jazz Orchestra, Jim Rupp, Chris Berg, Reggie Jackson, Andy Woodson, The Rick Brunetto Big Band, Steve Houghton, Ali Ryerson, Michael Cox, Pete Mills, was the pianist for Dwight Lenox for the last 1.5 years of his career before his death, Peter Yarrow, Brian Michael Smith, and Dick Mackie.
+A partial list includes Byron Stripling, Vanessa Campagna, The Columbus Jazz Orchestra, Ndugu Chancler, Gene Walker, Dave Pietro, Bob Mintzer, Vaughn Wiester’s Famous Jazz Orchestra, Jim Rupp, Chris Berg, Reggie Jackson, Andy Woodson, The Rick Brunetto Big Band, Steve Houghton, Ali Ryerson, Michael Cox, Pete Mills, Jim Powell, Jim Masters Wes Warmdaddy Anderson, was the pianist for Dwight Lenox for the last 1.5 years of his career before his death, Peter Yarrow, Brian Michael Smith, and Dick Mackie.

 Louis Armstrong Jazz Award 2006

 Free Tuition Scholarship to 2006 Band of America Summer Symposium

 1st place Columbus Ohio Piano Gallery Jazz Composition Competition Outstanding recognition at Elmhurst College Jazz Festival 2008, 2010 Outstanding recognition at Notre Dame Collegiate Jazz Festival 2010